 Shaving Persian cats is a decision many owners make to help decrease mats, hairballs and for hygiene.
-However it is not necessary to shave long haired cats.
+However, it is not necessary to shave long haired cats.
 And shaving does not replace brushing and grooming your cat.
-However it can sometimes be helpful with the above issues.
+But it can sometimes be helpful with the above issues.

 Sanitary Clip: This involves shaving just the region surrounding a cat’s genitals.
 As the name describes this is for cleanliness and hygiene reasons to prevent litter or poop getting stuck in this region.

 Teddy Bear Cut: The aim is to have all the hair the same length all over the body.
 The hair is typically longer than a Lion’s cut and the hair remains long enough to prevent sun damage.